ruchikakengal/AI-Regulatory-Compilance-Checker/README.md

 This system significantly reduces manual effort and minimizes compliance risks in contract management.

 ---
+## Problem Statement 🎯

+Ensuring regulatory compliance in AI systems is complex and time-consuming.
+This project provides an AI-powered solution to analyze and validate compliance.

+---
 ## 🎯 Key Features

 ✔️ Automated contract compliance checking